Armisery/Pit-Bot/README.md

-Pit Bot made by Armisery/Kymp.
-Assisted heavily by Omi and only put on github incase I need to reset my pc again.
+### Pit Bot made by Armisery/Kymp. ###
+# Assisted heavily by Omi and only put on github incase I need to reset my pc again. #
+Made public because this code doesn't function anymore it just gets the bots watchdog banned.
+Anyone who wants to try create their own can use this code as I do not really care anymore, but the way it is launched it incredibly inefficient.

-Install:
+ ### Install: ###

   -pip install -r requirements.txt or just pip install requests